Walpurgis Night: Sweden

-More modern Valborg celebrations, particularly among Uppsala students, often consist of enjoying a breakfast including champagne and strawberries.
+More modern valborg celebrations, particularly among Uppsala students, often consist of enjoying a breakfast including champagne and strawberries.
 During the day, people gather in parks, drink considerable amounts of alcoholic beverages, barbecue, and generally enjoy the weather, if it happens to be favorable.

 In Uppsala, since 1975, students honor spring by rafting on Fyris river through the center of town with rickety, homemade, in fact quite easily wreckable, and often humorously decorated rafts.

 Several nations also hold "Champagne Races" (champagnegalopp), where students go to drink and spray champagne or sparkling wine on each other.
 The walls and floors of the old nation buildings are covered in plastic for this occasion, as the champagne is poured around recklessly and sometimes spilled enough to wade in.
 Spraying champagne is, however, a fairly recent addition to the Champagne Race.
-The name derives from the students running down the slope from the Carolina Rediviva libra to drink champagne, toward the Student Natione.
+The name derives from the students running down the slope from the Carolina Rediviva library to drink champagne, toward the student nations.

-In Linköping many students and former students begin the day at the park Trädgårdföreningen, in the field below Belvederen where the city laws permit alcohol, to drink champagne breakfast in a similar way to Uppsala.
+In Linköping many students and former students begin the day at the park Trädgårdsföreningen, in the field below Belvederen where the city laws permit alcohol, to drink champagne breakfast in a similar way to Uppsala.
 Later, at three o'clock, the students and public gather at the courtyard of Linköping Castle.
 Spring songs are sung by the Linköping University Male Voice Choir, and speeches are made by representatives of the students and the university professors.

 In Gothenburg, the carnival parade, The Cortège, which has been held since 1909 by the students at Chalmers University of Technology, is an important part of the celebration.
 It is seen by around 250,000 people each year.
 Another major event is the gathering of students in Garden Society of Gothenburg to listen to student choirs, orchestras, and speeches.
 An important part of the gathering is the ceremonial donning of the student cap, which stems from the time when students wore their caps daily and switched from black winter cap to white summer cap.

 In Umeå, there is an old tradition of having local bonfires.
 During recent years, however, there has also been a tradition of celebrating Walpurgis at the Umeå University campus.
 The university organizes student choir singing, as well as other types of entertainment and a speech by the president of the university.
 Different stalls sell hot dogs, candy, soft drinks, etc.

 United States

 The Church of Satan was founded on Sankt Walpurgisnacht in 1966.
-Founder Anton Szandor LaVey states in The Satanic Bible that besides one's own birthday, Walpurgisnacht ranks as an important Satanic holiday, noting the Eve of May has been memorialized as "symbolizing the fruition of the spring equinox", and chose the date well aware of the date's traditional association with witchcraft.
+Founder Anton Szandor LaVey states in The Satanic Bible that besides one's own birthday and Halloween, Walpurgisnacht ranks as an important Satanic holiday, noting the Eve of May has been memorialized as "symbolizing the fruition of the spring equinox", and chose the date well aware of the date's traditional association with witchcraft.

 Additionally, The Satanic Temple celebrates Hexennacht as "a solemn holiday to honor those who were victimized by superstition".